eucp-project/storyboards/content/cp_benefits/1_intro.md

 ---
 ## Benefits and added value of convection-permitting climate modeling over Fenno-Scandinavia

 Snow, ice, the long coastline, and the Scandes mountains, they all make the Fenno-Scandinavia a complex region.
-The box plots show observed distribution of daily mean T2m (top panel) and Pr (bottom) for DJF (left half) and JJA (right half) seasons.
+The box plots show observed distribution of daily mean 2 meter temperature (T2m, top panel) and precipitation (Pr, bottom) for winter (DJF, left half) and summer (JJA, right half) seasons.

 ## A mini-ensemble